clearcove/clearcove.ca-jekyll/_posts/2020-05-04-active-interaction-with-dry-validation.md

 permalink: /2020/05/active-interaction-with-dry-validation
 ---

-The ActiveInteraction gem is super useful, however it's input argument filters are not as good as what can be accomplished with dry-validation.
+The [ActiveInteraction](https://github.com/AaronLasseigne/active_interaction) gem is super useful, however we like to use [dry-validation](https://github.com/dry-rb/dry-validation) for input argument validation.

 The example code illustrates how the two can be combined.
 The example uses an interaction to close an issue.
 This is what the interaction looks like:

 ``` ruby
 module Issues